For students

 Outside perspective

-Listen to your piece performed by at least two different people.
+Listen to the piece you are working on performed by at least two different people.
 Follow along with your score and notice what you liked — and what you might want to do differently.

 Memory and performance 14 tips